- How and when behaviors spread between individuals - e.g., do energy conservation behaviors in the workplace spread

 Manuscripts under Review

 Maki, A., Vandenbergh, M. P., & Wallston, K. A. Do political conservatives prefer private sector action to mitigate climate action?
 An experimental examination.
 Under review at Global Environmental Change.
-Vanderbilt media coverage
+Vanderbilt University media coverage

 Raimi, K. T., Maki, A., Dana, D. A., & Vandenbergh, M. P. The moral hazard of geoengineering as a response to climate change.
 Under review at Climatic Change.

 Manuscripts in Preparation (* copies available upon request)

 Corser, R. J., Maki, A., & Haws, K. L. The role of systems thinking in meat consumption: An experimental test.*

 Maki, A. The spread of behavior: When and how do proenvironmental behaviors spread to other people and other behaviors?*